jsonchin/nba_dfs_dashboard/README.md

 make setup
 ```

-2) Configure the database path and name in `nba_dashboard/config.py` which uses tables create from scrape jobs located in `api_requests.yaml`.
+2) Configure the database path and name in `nba_dashboard/config.py` which uses tables created from scrape jobs located in `api_requests.yaml`.
+These scrape jobs can be run using my [other tool](https://github.com/jsonchin/nba_stats_scraper_db_storage).

 3) Run the app
 ```